eonist/eonist.github.io/_posts/_2017-08-26-Design-pattern-overview.md

 - The strategy class serve as the delegator to concrete strategy classes
 - Example of strategy class is a string work, stringcheck or a stringsort class(look ths p)
 - Often utilizes polymorphism interfaces abstract and concrete classes and in heritage and composition.
-- Main purpose is to add function interchangability to classes.
+- Main purpose is to add function interchangeability to classes.
 You can also add functions to classes at runtime as long as the interface of the function is the same

 ### Factory pattern:
 - A builder class that builds classes upon requests